Wallet Logo

 SUCCESS.

-The most pertinent part of the review:
+The most pertinent portion of the results:

 + set +ex